terzanasta/RPi_3_b-and-slb9670_TPM-secure-boot/README.md

 Also code added to u-boot/cmd/tpm-v2.c, so that u-boot could read non volatile memmory of slb9670 during boot.

 Lets assume we have a working Raspberry Pi 3 B with Raspbian OS and a Infenion TPM slb9670 connected to SPI port.
-First we have add to conig.txt three commands
+First we have to add to conig.txt three commands

 dtparam=spi=on